J. W. Parrish

 Number of cigars made since the factory commenced operations, near 400,000; number of pounds o tobacco used per

-week, seven to eight huncred pounds.
-The benefits derived from the establishmnt o a factory of this kind
+week, seven to eight hundred pounds.
+The benefits derived from the

 of persons, starts in circulation quite a sum of money every week, thereby becoming a general benefactor.
 The